HawkinsT/pathfinder.nvim/README.md

 ## What is Pathfinder?

 Pathfinder enhances Neovim's native file navigation by extending `gf` (go to file) and `gF` (go to file with line number), as well as adding a targeted file selection mode with `<leader>gf`; but you can customize or disable these default keymaps as needed.
-It’s designed to give developers more control and precision when navigating codebases.
+It's designed to give developers more control and precision when navigating codebases.

 ---